tianon/2016-container-summit-vegas/notes.md

 # warning

+these aren't new problems, but they still come up so regularly that I feel they're worth repeating (and actually demoing)

 if you're already familiar with the problems/solutions I'm going to be demonstrating, this might be a little bit slow-paced for your taste